Cybiii/Linguify/README.md

 [Click here to Linguify!](https://linguify-sigma.vercel.app/)

-**Linguify** is a comprehensive full-stack language learning platform.
+**Linguify** is a comprehensive full-stack language learning platform using Next.js and React, integrating backend services with Drizzle and secure payment processing through Stripe.

 ## Features